According to individual country reports, over 40% of coffee trees around the world are too old and require replanting in

 After years of underinvestment in agriculture, national governments, donors, and multilateral institutions are now recognizing that investing in agriculture is critical to achieving the interrelated goals of poverty alleviation and food security.
 Planting material verification ensures the quality of large-scale seed purchases for national renovation efforts and large development projects, which help producers gain access to credit and/or subsidies for renovation.
 Expanding access to healthy, genetically pure planting material and providing farmers with expanded information about variety performance, will benefit thousands of coffee producers around the world.

 WCR launched the WCR Verified Program in September 2017 for Central America and Mexico.
 It was piloted with 13 nurseries in Central America, including J. Hill Coffee Producers in El Salvador, Pilones de Antigua in Guatemala, and ECOM Trading in Mexico/Nicaragua.
-The goal of the program is to make Verified planting material available to coffee producers across the world by 2020.
+In 2020, the program is active in five countries in Latin America: El Salvador, Guatemala, Nicaragua, Honduras, and Peru.